zhouruihao1001/NDD/README.md

 The code for our paper for  **IROS 2022**: NDD_A Normal Distribution Based 3D Point Cloud Descriptor for Loop Closure Detection

-we present a global descriptor, named Normal Distribution Descriptor (NDD), for 3D point cloud loop closure detection.
+We present a global descriptor, named Normal Distribution Descriptor (NDD), for 3D point cloud loop closure detection.
 The descriptor encodes both the probability density score and entropy of a point cloud as the descriptor.
 We also propose a fast rotation alignment process and use correlation coefficient as the similarity between descriptors.

 ### Demo